Google Admin Console Settings: Best Practices for Education

 Video Input

 This setting specifies whether websites can access a built-in Chrome webcam.
-We recommend you disable video input so that your students can’t use the webcam.
-However, this does not disable the webcam for Google voice and video chat.
-To disable the webcam for Google voice and video chat, use the Allowed Apps and Extensions setting in User settings to block the following extension: hfhhnacclhffhdffklopdkcgdhifgngh.
+We recommend disabling video input so your students can’t use the webcam.
+However, this does not disable the webcam for Google Voice and video chat.

 Apps & Extensions

-You can find out more about the different types of apps and extensions here: Extensions, Theme, Google Apps Script, Hosted App, Legacy Packaged App, and Chrome Packaged App.
+You can learn more about the different types of apps and extensions here: Extensions, Theme, Google Apps Script, Hosted App, Legacy Packaged App, and Chrome Packaged App.

 Block all other apps and extensions setting in the Google Admin Console